DanjelPiDev/TES5-DynamicSpeedController/README.md

 - Controller thumbstick axes are filtered with a dead zone and feed the diagonal correction.

-- The plugin nudges a harmless actor value to trigger Skyrim’s movement recompute, then compensates it so gameplay values stay intact.
+- The plugin nudges a harmless actor value to trigger Skyrim's movement recompute, then compensates it so gameplay values stay intact.
 This avoids stuck movement after loads or rapid state changes.

 ## Troubleshooting
 **Inventory weight looks off or movement feels stuck after a load**